hydroperx/hydroperx/README.md

 [Here's one example question I asked in StackOverflow in 2015.](https://stackoverflow.com/questions/31146403/how-to-make-url-clear) (As you can see, my written English was a little poor as I'm not a native speaker.)

 Why did I delete them?
-I was feeling faulty of content I used to consume; the accounts were an island of different contents, and after a doctor passed me a medication I started to have convulsions feeling insecure.
+I was feeling faulty of content I used to consume; the accounts were an island of different contents, and after a doctor prescribed me a medication I started to have convulsions, feeling insecure.

 My first GH account was around 2015 december (the era in which I used to call myself "Hand on Cloud" and rarely Hydroper/Klaider Klai).
 I've not anything anymore to show, except 2019 things like the [alien.as](https://github.com/alien-as) organisation.